sofoklis293/DequeDownloadTool/readme.md

-# 🚀 Deque Assistant Tool
+# 🚀Axe DevTools Extension - Bulk Report Downloader

 ## 📌 Overview
-Deque Assistant Tool is a command-line utility designed to automate the process of downloading accessibility reports from given URLs, converting them into CSV format, and consolidating the data for further analysis.
-This tool uses **Selenium WebDriver** to navigate through webpages, **ExcelDataReader** to extract URLs from an Excel file, and **Newtonsoft.Json** for JSON parsing.
+This Tool is command-line based, designed to automate the process of downloading accessibility reports generated from Axe DevTools extension as a JSON format, given the URLs.
+Converting them into CSV format, and consolidating the data into single CSV for further analysis.

 ---

 ## 📂 Features

-✅ **Automated Report Downloading** – Uses Selenium WebDriver to fetch accessibility reports from specified URLs.
-✅ **Excel URL Extraction** – Reads URLs from an Excel file and processes them one by one.
+✅ **Bulk JSON Report Download** – Reads URLs from an Excel file and downloads the JSON reports.
-✅ **JSON to CSV Conversion** – Converts downloaded JSON reports into structured CSV format.
+✅ **CSV Conversion** – Converts all the JSON reports into CSV.
-✅ **Data Consolidation** – Merges all individual CSV files into a single consolidated report.
+✅ **Data Consolidation** – Merges all individual CSV files into a single consolidated csv report.
-✅ **Headless Mode Execution** – Runs in the background without opening a visible browser.
-✅ **Error Handling** – Skips failed downloads and logs errors for review.

 ---